 Ref Observation Recommendation Corrective Action Scheduled Completion Date Accountable 1 During rigging of anchors it was noted that 3/8" shackles are required in order to attach the triplines to the anchors.
 A quantity of spare 3/8" shackles should be available in each container Provide necessary shackles Prior to bulk fuel transfer ERT 2 Some mandated safety items on workboat were deficient.
 Flares were expired in 2017.
 Navigation lights were missing/not functioning.
 Equip vessel with appropriate/current flares.
 Repair and replace navigation lights as required Repair/replace as required Prior to bulk fuel transfer ERT/Mobile Maintenance 3 Skimmer hoses were relatively short and the powerpack was close to the high tide zone Provide longer hoses for all skimmers to permit powerpack to be situated well above the high-water limit.
 Procure additional hoses Prior to bulk fuel transfer ERT 4 It was noted that although adequate, the number of responders that possess a Pleasure Boat Safety Operator's card was low.
 Only one responder possessed an SVOP certification.
 It would be recommended that ERT members follow the appropriate training to obtain appropriate certifications.
-Training and certification 2019 open water season ERT 5 The VHF radio in the Baffinland workboat is difficult to hear during operations Replace radio with a better unit or add external speaker Repair/replace as necessary Prior to bulk fuel transfer ERT/Mobile Maintenance
+Training and certification 2019 open water season ERT 5 The VHF radio in the Baffinland workboat is difficult to hear during operations Replace radio with a better unit or add external speaker Repair/replace as necessary Prior to bulk fuel transfer ERT/Mobile Maintenance t Baffinland Oil Pollution Emergency Plan Issue Date: April 10, 2019 Rev.: 6 Milne Inlet Fuel Storage Facility BAF-PH1-830-P16-0013

-6 There were no immediately Add readily available Provide devices as noted.
-Prior to bulk ERT/ENV available bird/wildlife deterring devices/dip nets to fuel transfer deterring devices in the workboat and/or rescue unit. workboat or available on the Provide training in their use. rescue unit.
-No dip nets Ğ available.
+6 There were no immediately available bird/wildlife deterring devices in the workboat or available on the rescue unit.
+No dip nets Add readily available deterring devices/dip nets to workboat and/or rescue unit.
+Provide training in their use.
+Provide devices as noted.
+Prior to bulk fuel transfer ERT/ENV available.